-How is the heat delivered to the building?
+How is the heat distributed around the building?

-Heat pumps usually deliver heat to water the same way.
-However, to maintain a high energy-efficiency, the heat emitter system should be designed so that the water temperature is as low as possible.
-This means that radiators will need to be sized larger than normal.
-The pipework may also need to be slightly different to that of a boiler design system.
-In modern very well insulated houses however, the radiators may not need to be so big, so may be of a more acceptable size.
+Whatever system is chosen, and in order to maintain high energy-efficiency, the heat-emitter system should be designed so that the circulating water temperature is as low as possible.
+For older buildings, this means that radiators may need to be sized considerably larger than standard.
+The pipework might also need to be slightly ‘fatter’ than that of a boiler system.

 Air distribution system

 Air-to-air heat pumps can blow heated air around a room, but moving air is not always comfortable.
 That said, careful positioning of the ‘blower’ can improve matters.

 Again, if the building is poorly insulated, the air flow may need to be high and uncomfortably draughty.
 But in a very well-insulated house, the airflow may be very low, so perfectly acceptable.

 Air movement for cooling is another matter.
 We tend to like a draught when we are hot.

 The simple system described in the previous paragraph simply re-circulates the air, and adds warmth to it.
 However, there is need for some fresh air, and some new-build houses have ducted systems that recover heat from exhaust air using a passive (no heat pump) system.
 Also known as MVHR (Mechanical Ventilation with Heat Recovery).
 Some may have a small heat pump added

 For existing houses, these systems can be hard to install and set up efficiently.
 I am sure that we will see more and more products on the market.
 Some may be good, some less so.